-Maximum of 10 double spaced pages.
+Maximum of 10 double spaced pages (size 12 in Times New Roman font with 1 inch margins).
 Within the proposal narrative, please explain how the proposal supports the institution's comprehensive plan to identify services and supports needed to address root causes of homelessness and basic-needs insecurity, to overcome barriers to student persistence and completion, and provide pathways to long-term stability for at risk students.
 The proposal should demonstrate how the institution

-- Is compliant with the Higher Education Housing and Opportunities Act by (1) having a designated HOUSE Liaison; (2) completing the annual HOUSE Liaison training for AY 2023-2024 training and returning the HOUSE Liaison's certification to IBHE; and (3) having completed the required annual reporting on HOUSE Liaison activities for FY 2023 - will collaborate with local K-12 schools to facilitate the transition to college for students receiving services under the McKinney-Vento Homeless Assistance Act and/or a student under the care of the Illinois Department of Children and Family Services - will address the root causes of homelessness in a holistic manner that accounts for the specialized needs for historically underserved populations (African American, Latino, Low-Income, working adult, rural, etc.); - will evaluate the success of these initiatives in terms of the enrollment, retention, and completion outcomes of the identified student population(s) over the long term (not necessarily within the term of the grant); - will guarantee that any direct student aid proposed in the grant will not negatively impact a student's financial aid and ensure that ESHI funds do not lower the amount of other financial aid for which the student may be eligible.
+- Is compliant with the Higher Education Housing and Opportunities Act by (1) having a designated HOUSE Liaison; (2) completing the annual HOUSE Liaison training for AY 2023-2024 training and returning the HOUSE Liaison's certification to IBHE; and (3) having completed the required annual reporting on HOUSE Liaison activities for FY 2023 - will collaborate with local K-12 schools to facilitate the transition to college for students who received services under the McKinney-Vento Homeless Assistance Act and/or a student under the care of the Illinois Department of Children and Family Services - will address the root causes of homelessness in a holistic manner that accounts for the specialized needs for historically underserved populations (African American, Latino, Low-Income, working adult, rural, etc.); - describe the methodology the institution will use to identify and determine a student's homeless, McKinney-Vento, and/or youth in care status. will evaluate the success of these initiatives in terms of the enrollment, retention, and completion outcomes of the identified student population(s) over the long term (not necessarily within the term of the grant); - will guarantee that any direct student aid proposed in the grant will not negatively impact a student's financial aid and ensure that ESHI funds do not lower the amount of other financial aid for which the student may be eligible.
 Students shall not be required to utilize student loans in order to be eligible or receive ESHI funds; - describe any eligibility requirements or means testing that the institution plans to use for providing direct aid to students and whether these requirements are evidence-based and will commit to providing a grant implementation plan with proposed policies and procedures for direct aid; - will create a network of internal stakeholders to coordinate the execution of grant services, including administrative, financial, and student services in order to streamline services to students and reporting to IBHE; - will commit to creating a continuity plan that will explain how the work taking place during the ESHI period will continue without ESHI funding with specific focus on how funding will be continued for any student who received direct student aid.
 Examples of direct student aid include, but are not limited to, rental assistance, utilities assistance, housing vouchers, and transportation stipends.